superkabuki/x9k3/README.md

 # Documentation

 ### Q.
-What is up with all the releases?
+__What`s up with all the releases?__

 ### A.
- Whenever I figure something out or fix a bug, I make a new release.
-I'm not going to make you wait for a bug fix.
+ __Whenever I figure something out or fix a bug, I make a new release.__ I'm not going to make you wait for a bug fix.
 This way, releases are incremental, rather than  brand new software.
 Unless I have a really really good reason not to, I maintain backwards compatibilty and the interface, and by interface I mean function and method calls and such.
-New releases are designed to work with your existing code.
+New releases are designed to work with your existing code.<BR> __Sometimes I just make a stupid mistake doing the build and have to do a new one__.
-My point? __Staying up to date is in your best interest, and the only release I will support is the latest__.

 * [Install](#install)
 * Use